-I think that I’ve stumbled upon the best kept secret in Inverness – The Lotus Blossom Cafe run by the Scottish Highlands & Islands and Moray Chinese Association!
+I think that I’ve stumbled upon the best kept secret in Inverness – The Lotus Blossom Cafe run by the Scottish Highlands & Islands and Moray Chinese Association (SHIMCA)!
 (This post is not an ad).

 Ages ago, I had seen an Instagram post from someone who had visited, and I had bookmarked it in the depths of my brain.
 Recently I was talking with a friend about places in the Highlands that we wanted to try, and this was on both of our lists!

-The cafe is on the first floor of the Multicultural Centre, and whilst there is no lift, there is a stairlift for those unable to walk up stairs.
+SHIMCA is on the first floor of the Multicultural Centre, and whilst there is no lift, there is a stairlift for those unable to walk upstairs.

 When you reach the cafe, it has great views over the rooftops and spires of Inverness.
 School memories came flooding back as we took our ease on orange plastic chairs!
 This is authentic casual dining with no pretences which makes the food shine through all the more.

-There is a large menu, with dim sum, noodle and rice sections.
+There is a large menu at the SHIMCA cafe, with dim sum, noodle and rice sections.
 There was a lot of choice!
 We were encouraged to order more as we went along if we didn’t find that we had enough (we found that we had plenty with 3 dishes each) as dishes came out to us as they were ready.

 We chose two different soups, both with fine noodles.
 Mr B chose a won ton soup, while I chose the beef brisket soup.